vinland-technology/flict-obsolete/README.md

 A simple script to create a diretory, named ```components```, with a sample component defined in a file called ```example.json```.

-# License of the FOSS License Compliance Tool
+# License of flict

-FOSS License Compliance Tool is released under GPLv3 (https://www.gnu.org/licenses/gpl-3.0.en.html)
+flict is released under GPLv3 (https://www.gnu.org/licenses/gpl-3.0.en.html)

-# How the FOSS License Compliance Tool works
+# How the flict works

 Check out: (doc/how.md)